nogainbar/CV/README.md

 I aspire to become a great UX and UI designer who also understand code and is not afraid to interact with all the various parts of a project.
 I value learning and trying over predicting.
 I love learning about different approaches to user centred design.

-I am all about collaborating with others, sharing ideas and building creative communities.
+I am all about collaborating with others, sharing ideas and help building creative communities.

 ****